 Lots of people track calories and macros.

-They require a personalised solution to truly optimise their nutrition.
+Each person has a unique micronutrient fingerprint and requires a personalised solution to optimise their nutrition.

-A lot of effort goes into debating the perfect balance of carbs, fat and protein.
-However, these macronutrient wars become largely irrelevant once you balance your micronutrients with real food.
+A lot of effort goes into debating the ideal balance of carbs, fat and protein.
+However, these macro nutrient wars become largely irrelevant once you balance your micro nutrients with real food.

 Macros and calories still matter, but the ultimate question really is: